 Obviously, I’m not trying to win the approval of people, but of God.
 If pleasing people were my goal, I would not be Christ’s servant.
 (Galatians 1:10)

-Relate: In the very first sermon preached by anybody in the church, harsh words were spoken.
+Relate: In the first sermon preached by anybody in the very first church in history, harsh words were spoken.
 Very harsh words.
-On the day of Pentecost, Peter stood in front of the crowd of Jews in Jerusalem.
+On the day of Pentecost, Peter stood in front of a crowd of Jews in Jerusalem.
 He said, “God publicly endorsed Jesus.
 You knew this, you saw the miracles and yet you killed Him.
 With the help of the lawless gentiles, you nailed Him to that cross.”
 Peter accused his listeners of knowingly rebelling against God and, even worse in their eyes, in consorting with their most hated enemy to do so.
 Peter pulled no punches.

 React: Today there is a lot we could learn from the early church.
 In order to counter the often very just and true accusation that we are unloving and intolerant, we have shied away from being honest.
 Some of us, acknowledging that old adage, “truth hurts” turn and use truth like a sledgehammer beating and bruising the ones God loves.
 The rest of us, shying away from the abuse of truth by those claiming to be Christians, try to avoid speaking truth altogether.

 We can learn from Peter.
 He spoke a hard truth, but he also spoke the whole truth.
 “You have done this evil, but God turned it to good.
 You killed Jesus but He can now redeem You.
 This promise is for you, your kids, and… everyone.”
-This promise is for confederate flag waving conservatives and rainbow flag waving liberals.
+This promise is for confederate flag waving, white hooded conservatives and rainbow flag waving flamboyant liberals.
 This promise is for crooked cops and rioting thugs.
 This promise is for German NAZI’s and Soviet Commies.
 This promise is for Palestinian Muslims and Orthodox Jews.
 This promise is for you and it’s for me.
 We are all filthy, evil sinners.
-But we are all loved and His grace is greater than all of our sin.
+We are also all loved and His grace is greater than all of our sin.